orlandocaraballo/sei/outlines/32-web-frameworks-ruby/32-afternoon-quiz.md

 4. What is the code structure that is **always** needed in every HTML page?
     - Meaning, what code do you always need to have on every html page?

-5. Label the following code into keywords, symbols and names that are defined by a developer in the following code:
+5. Label the following code into keywords defined by the language and names that are defined by a developer in the following code:

 ```js
 function loopBackwardsAndConsoleLog(array) {